toptal/picasso/CONTRIBUTING.md

 yarn changeset
 ```

-"changeset" file should be committed together with the modified code to the PR branch.
+"changeset" file should be committed together with the modified code to the PR branch. "changeset" file shoud follow [changeset guidelines](./docs/contribution/changeset-guidelines.md).
 You can also check [how to add changeset](https://github.com/atlassian/changesets/blob/main/docs/adding-a-changeset.md) for more details.

 When the PR is merged, additional "Version Packages [skip ci]" PR is created with the version bump and changelogs generated.
 FX team member should merge this PR to make a release.